Artscape (festival)

 Artscape is an annual art festival held in the Mount Royal neighborhood of Baltimore, Maryland in July.
 Since its first annual event in 1982, it has become the largest free arts festival in America.
-It has boasted acts such as Ray Charles, Aretha Franklin, and Matisyahu in the past, attracting over 350,000 people from the city, and surrounding areas.
+It has boasted acts such as Ray Charles and Aretha Franklin in the past, attracting over 350,000 people from the city, and surrounding areas.
 Film programming during Artscape is provided by Maryland Film Festival.
 There are artists in a variety of visual and performing media.
 Events are free and open to the public.

 Funding

 According to Artscape, 43% of the funding for 2010's event came from sponsorships and contributions, while 29% came from concession income, the remaining funds came from fundraising, and grants.
 The report states that about 18% of their expenses in 2010 went to administrative costs, 3% to fundraising activities, while the majority 79% went to program expenses.